hikeventures/hikeventures.github.io/_posts/trips/2017-01-12-komsa-alta.markdown

 ---
 layout: post
-title: Climbing the Komsa in Alta
+title: Highlight of a visit to Alta in Norway -  the Komsa
 description: A daytrip in Alta.
 Climbing the Komsa in Northern Norway.
 date: 2017-01-18 20:30:00
 category: trips